As a chronic condition, just like epilepsy and diabetes, asthma has been around for as long as there have been people to

 Specialized asthma research received a boost in 1969 with the establishment of the Allergy and Asthma Medical Group and Research Center.
 Among many other advances, this institute was responsible for the development and popularization of the asthma inhalers we’re all familiar with today.
 These devices deliver bronchodilators in aerosol form directly into the lungs during an attack, which helps save a number of lives each year.

 Another popular device for curbing the atmospheric triggers of asthma (i.e. pollen, dust, pet dander, bacteria, etc.) is an air purifier.
 Air purifiers work to remove these types of particles from the air and stop them from going into the bronchial tubes, thus reducing the chance for an asthma attack.

 Air purifiers themselves have had an interesting development and history over the years, but the most important thing you should know here is that specific types have been made to help asthmatics.
 A specially formulated filter, called a HEPA filter, is used to collect and trap the most airborne particles that irritate the lungs.
-To learn more about this innovative device, take a look at our other article on how to pick the best asthma air purifier for continuous relief.
+To learn more about this innovative device, take a look at our other article on choosing the best asthma air purifier for continuous relief.

 In closing, our understanding of asthma, its prevention and treatment, has been expanding over the centuries.
 With the availability of modern scientific tools, the rate of progress has sped up enormously.
 With a little luck, we might see a breakthrough which makes a cure possible any day now.